Furikuda/bork/docs/faq.rst

 if you find SHA-256 collisions scary then your priorities are wrong.
 This example was grabbed from `this SO answer <https://stackoverflow.com/a/4014407/13359375>`_, it's great honestly.

-Still, the real question is whether Borg tries not to make this happen?
+Still, the real question is whether Bork tries not to make this happen?

 Well... previously it did not check anything until there was a feature added which saves the size of the chunks too, so the size of the chunks is compared to the size that you got with the